kbengine/kbengine/kbe/src/lib/python/Doc/library/exceptions.rst

    .. attribute:: args

       The tuple of arguments given to the exception constructor.
-Some built-in exceptions (like :exc:`IOError`) expect a certain number of arguments and assign a special meaning to the elements of this tuple, while others are usually called only with a single string giving an error message.
+Some built-in exceptions (like :exc:`OSError`) expect a certain number of arguments and assign a special meaning to the elements of this tuple, while others are usually called only with a single string giving an error message.